 - Once approval has been granted, the responsibility for securing suitable accommodations rests entirely on each student.
 The College is not involved in borough inspections of non-College facilities and therefore cannot ascertain whether such facilities are safe, sanitary, or in compliance with local ordinances.
 The College does not provide residential services (including oversight by the Department of Public Safety) for those living off-campus.
 Students' landlords and the Gettysburg Borough Police are among the many resources available to students living off-campus.

-- Those students who are studying off-campus at the time of the application process (Spring 2015) must plan to attend the Mandatory Training and Orientation Meeting on December 2nd.
+- Those students who are studying off-campus at the time of the application process (Spring 2018) must plan to attend one of the mandatory information meetings in December.
 They must have "proxy" representation for the application process that occurs during the spring semester.
 That is, they must designate a student (proxy) to act on their behalf for the off-campus housing approval process.
 A student can be a proxy for multiple students.
-It is important that students notify the Office of Residential & First-Year Programs as to who their proxy is so that Residential & First-Year Programs staff know who is authorized to act on students' behalf.
+Students can designate their proxy by completing the electronic Housing Proxy Form, which can be found in CNAV>MyHousing>Applications.

 There will be representatives from the local community, members of the Gettysburg Police department and administrative staff from the College at this meeting, which will last approximately one hour.
 There will also be a review of borough ordinances and the college's expectations for student behavior.

-Students who do not attend this mandatory off-campus orientation meeting will be subject to a $100 fine.
-X Close
+Students who do not attend this mandatory off-campus orientation meeting will be subject to a $250 fine.

 Please note: all first-year, sophomore, and junior students were sent a hard-copy letter to their campus mailbox in early November outlining much of the same information on this page.